If there’s a breaking news story, Natalie Martinez is usually on it.

 Natalie joined NBC Chicago as a general assignment reporter in January 2001.
-She spent many years reporting for all of our daily newscasts and anchored our weekend mornings for several years.
-She’s now seen every weeknight at 10 p.m. reporting on the top stories of the day.
+She spent many years reporting for all of our daily newscasts, and anchored our weekend mornings for several years.
+She’s now seen every weeknight at 10 p.m. reporting on the top stories of the day, and every Friday night anchoring at 5, 6 and 10p.

-With nearly two decades of reporting and anchoring, she came to NBC Chicago from WXXA-TV, the Fox station in Albany, N.Y.
+With more than two decades of reporting and anchoring under her belt, she came to NBC Chicago from WXXA-TV, the Fox station in Albany, N.Y.
 During her final two years Albany, Martinez was the primary anchor.

 Prior to her work at WXXA, this award-winning journalist had worked as an anchor, reporter and producer for several upstate New York television and radio stations.

-She also does charitable work for CAWC (Chicago Abused Women Coalition), Center on Halsted and the Salvation Army among many others, and frequently services as Mistress of Ceremonies for groups all over the Chicagoland area.
+She also does charitable work for CAWC (Connections for Abused Women and their Children) , the Salvation Army among many others.
+She frequently services as Mistress of Ceremonies for groups all over the Chicagoland area.
 In March 2011, Martinez was named one of Chicago's Most Influential Women by the I'm Every Woman Expo.

-A native of Buffalo, New York, Martinez is a two-time Emmy Award-winning journalist who graduated from the State University of New York at Buffalo, and University of North London on scholarship.
+A native of Buffalo, New York, Martinez is a three-time Emmy Award-winning journalist who graduated from the State University of New York at Buffalo, and University of North London on scholarship.

 In 2012, she was among the journalists honored with a Chicago Headline Club Peter Lisagor Award for her role in covering the verdict in the trial against former Illinois Gov. Rod Blagojevich.
-She was honored with another Emmy Award for her reporting of the 2012 NATO Summit in Chicago.
 She won an AP award for Best Reporter in 2013 for her breadth of work covering breaking, hard and feature news stories.

 Natalie’s work covering the Laquan McDonald case helped NBC 5 earn a coveted Peabody Award in 2016.